zainalqalawi/IBstudy/README.md

 # CS Internal Assesment

-This is a my program with: Python, HTML, CSS, Flask, SQLAlchemy, Bootstrap, jQuery.
+This is a my program with: Python, HTML, CSS, Flask, SQLAlchemy.
 //
 ### IBstudy